 Let me be clear.
-I don't want *ANY* money from them.
+I don't want *ANY* money from the game.
 Zero.
 Zip.
 Nothing.
 Not a penny.

-I’m only trying to protect my ability to keep selling my books.
+I’m only trying to protect my ability to keep selling my books and feed my family.

 This is simply a dispute over a trademark name.
 Nothing more.
-It’s not a cash grab – I want nothing from them and it should in no way hold up any game.
+It’s not a cash grab – I want nothing from the game and it should in no way hold up any game.

-My attorneys have made repeated attempts to open a conversation regarding the brand I developed known as Redfall and work out a deal.
+This is about a brand name I developed in 2016 known as Redfall and my desire to work out a deal.
 A no-cost deal.
 One in which everyone wins.
-We have been trying to resolve this.
+I have been trying to resolve this.

-I'm sure they are super busy and hopefully we can have our chat soon.
+I'm sure they are super busy and hopefully we can resolve this soon.
 They may have simply filed for an "intent to use" trademark, not knowing that I had already developed a brand by the same name that has existed since early 2016.
-This is probably just a misunderstanding or unfortunate timing, needing a conversation and a zero-cost license to resolve.
+This is probably just a misunderstanding or unfortunate timing, needing a simple resolution to resolve.

 Either way, I have worked hard to develop this brand and I can't afford to stop earning a living for my family.
 I am a hard-working author and they are a billion-dollar, mega-successful company who produces fabulous products that everyone loves.
-They have done nothing wrong and neither have I. We just need to have a conversation and resolve the matter.
-Simple to do.
+They have done nothing wrong and neither have I. We just need to resolve the matter.

 I know I'm just the little guy, but I created the Redfall brand in early 2016 and believe I have prior claim to it.
-Therefore, as is my right, I've contested their trademark request to protect what I feel is my ownership of the brand, and to protect my right to sell books (print, ebook, and audiobook) and the movie/film rights.
+Therefore, as is my right, I've contested their trademark request to protect what I feel is my brand, and to protect my right to keep selling books (print, ebook, and audiobook) and the movie/film rights under that brand.
 It's how I pay the bills.
-This has nothing to do with their products and I’m not trying to stop any game or make any money of it.
-It's only about a brand name on a trademark application and my ability to keep selling Redfall books and movies.
+This has nothing to do with their products and I’m not trying to stop any game or make any money off of it.
+This is only about a brand name on a trademark application and my ability to keep selling Redfall books and movies.

 If anyone other than me was to receive a Redfall trademark, I would not be able to use that name and thus, would have to stop selling my books and audiobooks under the Redfall brand that I developed.
 I have more books, audiobooks, and a screenplay coming, so I'd like to work out a deal where everyone wins.

 Some of the articles on the Internet make this sound like I'm suing for money or to stop the game, both of which are not true.
-I don’t want any money or to stop a game.
+I don’t want any money from the game nor do I want to stop a game.
 I simply filed an opposition with the USPTO office to stop the issuance of the Redfall trademark.
 There's no traditional court involved.
 This is simply a procedural step in the trademark process, giving those who oppose a trademark's issuance a chance to be heard.
 Some of the articles also incorrectly mention this is about copyrights or a patent, neither of which is true either.
 This is only about a trademark name.
 Trademarks are not the same as copyrights or patents.
 They are three different things -- again, the reporters are misrepresenting the situation here.

-With that said, we can avoid the USPTO all together and find a no-cost resolution once all parties have a conversation.
-We just need to have that conversation.
+With that said, we can avoid the USPTO all together and find a no-cost resolution.
+We just need to find a resolution.
 I’m ready and willing and open to whatever resolution makes sense.

-Once again, I don't want *ANY* money from them.
+Once again, I don't want *ANY* money from the game.
 Zero.
 Zip.
 Nothing.
 Not a penny.

 Nor do I want to stop the game.

 In fact, I would love it if they would create a game called Redfall.
 I would be honored and happily promote it to my readers.
-We can make that happen and I don’t want a single penny from it.
-I just can’t let anyone get a trademark on the name Redfall, otherwise I can’t keep selling my books.
+We can make that happen and I don’t want a single penny from the game.
+I just can’t let anyone else own the trademark on the name Redfall, otherwise I can’t keep selling my books.
 That’s all this is.